OmkarAthavale/minimum_project/README.md

   - Also calls parent's BidomainProblem::AtBeginningOfTimestep to update electrodes.

 ## Notes
 - Laptop has Chaste 2021.1 in Docker on [WSL](https://docs.microsoft.com/en-us/windows/wsl/install) using standard [Chaste Docker](https://github.com/Chaste/chaste-docker) instructions.
 Passes all tests, including parallel tests, including after rebuild using build_chaste.sh script supplied in Docker image.
+HPC has Chaste 2019.1 and does not pass all tests in the Parallel test pack.
+However, it does successfully run some custom project tests in parallel, with checkpointing (ICC3D_Longit).
 - chaste_codegen is used to generate Du2013_neural derived cell classes.
 This seems to (so far!) be backward compatible with Chaste 2019.1 on HPC, and the 2021.1 release notes do not that that chaste_codegen and PyCml outputs are not backward+forward compatible.
 - Du2013_neural is generated from Du2013_neural.cellml (.txt in repo to avoid compilation conflicts).
 This file has certain parameters annotated as modifiable-parameters, derived-output or special Chaste-recognised parameters (eg V_m, C_m, i_Ca).
 Parameters match Imtiaz2002d_noTStart.cellml